rma010101/rev14-session_002B_kafka_mongo_multi_consumer/README.md

 ## Learning Points
 - How to set up and run Kafka and ZooKeeper on Windows
 - How to produce and consume messages with `kafka-node` in Node.js
+- **How to implement multi-consumer architecture with load balancing**
+- **How multiple consumers can process messages from the same topic**
 - How to integrate MongoDB for data persistence
 - How to implement Redis caching for performance optimization
 - How to handle cache invalidation strategies